 Why Eating Disorders Matter to Employers

-The Partnership for Workplace Mental Health and Mental Health Works are dedicated to responding to our readers’ interests.
+The Center for Workplace Mental Health and Mental Health Works are dedicated to responding to our readers’ interests.
 One way to do so is through coverage of topics that readers have identified as particularly important.
 This article, which highlights key reasons eating disorders matter to employers and what can be done to address these disorders, was prepared in response to readers’ requests.

 Eating disorders are serious illnesses that can be life-threatening and are often difficult to treat.
 The good news is that treatment is available, and people with eating disorders can recover and successfully manage their illness.
 Employers can take steps to ensure that their employees are directed to the care they need.